Lightning-Universe/Dalle-mini-poster/README.md

-# ⚡️ Lightning Research Poster Template 🔬
+# 🥑 Dalle-Mini Poster App ⚡️

 Use this app to share your research paper results.
 This app lets you connect a blogpost, arxiv paper, and a jupyter notebook and even have an interactive demo for people to play with the model.
 This app also allows industry